NEWIM-Fuller Formation Cohort

 If you would like to request a scholarship or have questions, please email LuannBudd@newim.org.

-Nurturing our life-sustaining relationship with Jesus requires us to pay attention to our hearts.
+Nurturing our life-sustaining relationship with Jesus requires we pay attention to our hearts.
 During this program, you will add to your toolbox ways to draw near to God.
 You will have the opportunity to practice various ways to read Scripture and pray and find ways to adapt these spiritual practices to meet your particular personality and season of life.

 Besides engaging in devotional activities, you will have a conversation with trusted women in your small group about your spiritual journey every 4 weeks.
 And you’ll attend four retreats, establishing that regular rhythm of getting away to a quiet place to be with the Lord so you can rest and commune with him.